sarim705/Joblisting-Portal/README.md

 Dialog Management: Dialog components for posting jobs and viewing job details, enhancing interactive capabilities.

+**Webpack Configuration: Utilizes Webpack for bundling JavaScript files and managing dependencies, improving the build process and performance.

+**HTML Plugin:Uses the HTML Webpack Plugin to generate HTML files dynamically, ensuring that the script and link tags are automatically injected and managed efficiently.

 Responsive Design: Fully responsive application, providing seamless experiences across various devices.

 Technologies Used